Mostafamabrok/satellitescraper/README.md

 ## Features
   - Provides super high resolution satellite images of a specified area!
+  - Allows you to select a city and download images of that city with just the name (TBA)
   - No need for any api key.

 ## How it Works: